 Manuscripts.
-Submit the original and two copies of the text, tables, and illustrations for the use of reviewers.
+Submit the original plus two copies of the text, tables, and illustrations for the use of reviewers.
 Type the text, tables, legends and literature-cited section double-spaced on one side of standard (81⁄2 × 11 inch), good quality bond paper, with at least one-inch margins.
 Do not use erasable, light weight, or mimeo bond.
 Put the author's name in the upper right-hand corner of every page.
 Number pages through the list of references; include tables and legends for figures on separate unnumbered pages.
 Avoid footnotes.
 Provide a concise, definitive title, and where necessary, subheadings within the text (no more than three levels).
 Give a factual summary for longer papers.
 Tables (unruled) should be kept at a minimum and should not duplicate material in either the text or graphs.
-Mathematical formulas should be written on one line, where
+Mathematical formulas should be written on one line, where possible.

 Scientific names should always be given at first mention of a species.
 Scientific and English names for birds should follow the usage of the A.O.U.
-Check-list of North American Birds (Fifth ed., 1957; 32nd Suppl., Auk 90:411; 33rd Suppl., Auk 93:875) or an appropriate equivalent.
+Check-list of North American Birds (Fifth eds., 1957; 32nd Suppl., Auk 90:411; 33rd Suppl., Auk 93:875) or an appropriate equivalent.
 When both the English and the scientific names are given as a paragraph heading (e.g., in regional lists of species), put the scientific name first.

 Metric units are strongly favored in all measurements.
-Abbreviations of statistical terms and mensural units should conform with the Council of Biology Editors' (CBE) Style Manual (Third ed., 1972.
-American Institute of Biological Sciences, 3900 Wisconsin NW, Washington, D.C.
-20016) except for temperatures, where the degree sign is to be retained.
+Abbreviations of statistical terms and mensural units should conform with the Council of Biology Editors' (CBE) Style Manual (Fourth ed., 1978.
+American Institute of Biological Sciences, 1401 Wilson Blvd., Arlington VA 22209) except for temperatures, where the degree sign is to be retained.
 Designate clock time in the 24-hour system and write it as 08:00 or 17:25 (not 0800 hours, or 1725 hours).
 Use the military system of calendar notation (e.g., 1 January 1976).
 In many other matters of form the CBE style manual will be helpful.

-All illustrative material should be arranged in the form of figures, each with an arabic num-Illustrations. ber.
-Nearly all illustrations should be on 81/2 × 11 inch paper, including labels of coordinates.
+Illustrations.
+All illustrative material should be arranged in the form of figures, each with an arabic number.
+Nearly all illustrations should be on 81⁄2 × 11 inch paper, including labels of coordinates.
 The general rule is to make drawings about twice the size they will appear in print.
-That is, one-column illustrations (2% inches) should be 5-6 inches wide, and two-column (5% inches) figures should be no more than 11 inches wide.
+That is, one-column illustrations (23⁄4 inches) should be 5-6 inches wide, and two-column (53⁄4 inches) figures should be no more than 11 inches wide.
 Try to plan graphs for a single column.
-Send either original artwork or excellent photographs of it, in no case larger than $8\frac{1}{2} \times 11$ inches.
+Send either original artwork or excellent photographs of it, in no case larger than 81⁄2 × 11 inches.
 Copies by duplicating machines are acceptable only for reviewers.

-Use mechanical lettering, pressure transfer letters, or good hand lettering.
-Typewriter lettering is not acceptable.
+Use mechanical lettering devices or pressure transfer letters.
+Typewriter or computer lettering is not acceptable.
 Avoid bold, heavy and ornate letters.
 When reduced for printing, lettering should be little, if any, higher or grossly darker than the smallest text type; nor should the lettering be much smaller than the smallest text type in the journal.
-The size of the lettering is simple to plan with 50% reduction of the illuscarbon drafting or india ink.
+The size of the lettering is simple to plan with 50% reduction of the illustration.

 Coordinate paper (light blue grids only), and any smooth-finish drafting paper are suitable.
 Tracing paper and cloth are not recommended; if submitted they should be mounted on white cardboard.
-Use only
+Use only carbon drafting or india ink.